 Evidence shows that GCSE grades are a good guide when considering which subjects and what level of study is most suitable.
-Our Admissions Team will explore this with you once you’ve made your application and again at enrolment to help build a programme that is right for you.
+Our Admissions team will explore this with you once you’ve made your application and again at enrolment to help build a programme that is right for you.

-Level Three Courses
+Level 3 Courses

 A Levels are subject-based qualifications, studied across two years.
 Assessment is through exams and coursework.
-With A Levels, you can progress onto university, employment or a
+With A Levels, you can progress onto university, employment or a higher apprenticeship.

 - At least 5 GCSEs at grades 9 to 4 in one sitting

-- An Average GCSE score of 5 is preferred but not essential
+- An average GCSE score of 5 is preferred but not essential

 - GCSE English at grade 4 (language preferred)